peterukk/rte-rrtmgp/README.md

 # RTE+RRTMGP-NN is an accelerated version of RTE-RRTMGP using neural networks for the gas optics computations
+July 2020 update: The neural networks now predict **molecular absorption** from which the optical depth is retrieved by multiplying with the dry air column amount Ndry.
+This does not change accuracy but makes the model robust to changes in vertical resolution since Ndry is no longer an input.

-Update June 2020: RTE+RRTMGP-NN is now fully usable for the long-wave and a paper is being written.
-Besides accelerating the long-wave gas optics computations (RRTMGP) by a factor of 2-4 by using neural networks, the solver (RTE) has been rewritten to use g-points in the first dimension to be consistent with RRTMGP.
-This and other optimizations (e.g. Planck sources by g-point are now computed in-place in the solver) lead to almost 80% speedup overall without neural networks, while the whole clear-sky radiative transfer is more than 3 times faster when neural networks are used.
-These results are for an Intel platform using the latest ifort and MKL - expect smaller speed-ups on other platforms and other BLAS libraries).
+June 2020 update: RTE+RRTMGP-NN is now fully usable for the long-wave and a paper has been submitted to JAMES.
+Besides accelerating the long-wave gas optics computations (RRTMGP) by a factor of 2-4 by using neural networks, the solver (RTE) has been refactored to use g-points in the first dimension to be consistent with RRTMGP.
+This and other optimizations (e.g. Planck sources by g-point are now computed in-place in the solver) can make the solver 80% faster.
+When NN are additionally switched on, computing clear-sky longwave fluxes is up to 3 times faster.
+These results are for intel compilers and MKL - expect smaller speed-ups on other platforms and other BLAS libraries.

 No neural network has been developed for the **shortwave** yet.
 Because of the refactoring, also the shortwave code is faster (but the fluxes differ slightly in single precision?)

 The **cloud optics** extension is still broken.

-**GPU** acceleration is supported (openACC+cuBLAS), but the code is currently slow due to non-computational bottlenecks (working on it).
+**GPU** acceleration is supported (openACC+cuBLAS), but the code is currently slow due to spurious CUDA (de)allocations (help with this would be most welcome).

 ------------